We have an exciting programme of projects and events which we deliver throughout the year!

-Our Weekend Club initiative is an interfaith response to the social isolation experienced by refugees, asylum seekers, and new migrants in Glasgow, especially over the weekend.
-This exciting project also addresses the need for opportunities for newcomers to get to know Glasgow; to better understand Scottish culture, history, and values; and improve their English in fun and relaxed settings.
+The Weekend Club is an interfaith response to the social isolation experienced by refugees, asylum seekers, and new migrants who arrive in Glasgow, often with little to know English or money, unable to work and struggling with the effects of trauma.
+This exciting project offers family friendly events which enable newcomers to get to know Glasgow; to better understand Scottish culture, history, and values; to learn about Scottish culture and civic life, and share aspects of their home traditions; to enjoy a good meal; and improve their English in fun and relaxed settings.

 So if you’re a refugee, asylum seeker, or new migrant, why not come along and meet the world!
 To find out more, email email@example.com